 Racial Discrimination In The Workplace

-The Title VII of the Civil Rights Act of 1964 and other laws strictly prohibit employers from discriminating against current and potential employees on the basis of their race, color, or national origin.
+The Title VII of the Civil Rights Act of 1964, New Jersey Law Against Discrimination (NJLAD), and other laws strictly prohibit employers from discriminating against current and potential employees on the basis of their race, color, or national origin.
 Still, racial discrimination is a significant problem in many workplaces.
 Year after year, the Equal Employment Opportunity Commission (EEOC) ranks race discrimination as the most commonly reported type of workplace discrimination, making up about one third of total charges.
 In 2019 alone, 23,976 complaints were filed with the EEOC and $79.8 million was paid out in racial discrimination charges.

 Unfortunately, many more instances of race discrimination go unreported.
 This may be because the victim is unsure whether they were truly discriminated against, or worry that it will be too difficult to prove.
 They may even fear termination or other forms of retaliation.
 When this is the case, victims are advised to consult an attorney for help and legal guidance.
 Only experienced and reputable racial discrimination attorneys will understand how to recognize and prove a true case of race discrimination in the workplace.